 Admission to the final examination

-In the course of the third year, the Doctoral Programme Administrator will request the Supervisors to formulate and send a detailed opinion on the candidate's performance during the Doctorate, including the status and quality of the draft thesis and the research work carried on so far.
+Approaching the end of the third year, the Doctoral Programme Secretariat asks the Supervisors to formulate and send a detailed opinion on the candidate's performance during the Doctorate, including the status and quality of the draft thesis and the research work carried on so far.

-At the same time, DCs will be asked to send the outline and one complete chapter of their thesis.
+At the same time, Doctoral Candidates are asked to send the updated Doctoral record and the abstract of their theses.

-During the examination Students are requested to illustrate in a public presentation the contents of their thesis in front of an internal examination Board composed of at least two members appointed by the Doctoral School Committee.
+During the examination Students are requested to illustrate in a public presentation the content of their thesis in front of an internal examination Board composed of at least two members appointed by the Doctoral Programme Committee.

 The presentation should include the following points:

-The Doctoral School Committee deliberates the admission of the Students to the final examination phase based on the Supervisors evaluations, the documents provided by the Students and the assessment of the internal examination Board.
+The Doctoral Programme Committee deliberates the admission of the Students to the final examination phase based on the Supervisors' evaluations, the documents provided by the Students and the assessment of the internal examination Board.

 In case of positive results, the Doctoral Programme Committee appoints two or more evaluators (hereinafter also referred to as referees).
 Referees are chosen among professors and researchers at Italian or foreign institutions, with high profile, not belonging to the University or to other institutions contributing to the Doctoral Programme.

 The referees have the task of expressing a written analytical judgment on the thesis and to propose the admission to public defence or in alternative the postponement for a period not exceeding six months, if major revisions are needed.